NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 Make sure you have the following access permissions.

-- Appending dataset to manual dataset series involves talking directly to `ouroboros`, you'll need the `admin` scope for your AWS user.
+- You'll need the `admin` scope for your AWS user.
 Use `nu-<country> sec scope show <your-firstname.your-lastname>` to see if you have the `admin` scope.
 If you don't, ask for it using the access request form pinned to the `#access-request` channel.

 - After getting the access, you may need to run `nu-<country> auth get-refresh-token --env prod --country <country>`.
 The `<country>` is the country from where you are creating your manual series (eg: br, mx).